This article originally appeared on VICE UK

-Well, that's when condoms actually work – 98% of the time, officially.
-They're otherwise prone to ripping, sliding off or sort of bursting, especially when not put on properly.
-It's International Condom Day, so naturally we made people tell us about all the times condoms tore, snapped or disappeared inside vaginas.
+Well, that's when condoms actually work—98% of the time, officially.
+They're otherwise prone to ripping, sliding off, or sort of bursting, especially when not put on properly.
+It's International Condom Day, so we asked people to tell us about all the times condoms tore, snapped, or disappeared inside vaginas.
 Happy almost-Valentine's Day.

 THE LOST "BALLOON"